-Diminished value, also known as loss of value or diminution in value (DV), is the difference in the fair market value of a vehicle without a crash history and the fair market value of the same vehicle with an accident/crash history.
-Typically, if a car has previously been in a severe accident it lowers or depreciates the value of the vehicle.
-Loss of value or diminished value is basically the difference of what your car was worth pre-crash and then post-crash.
+Diminished value, or loss of value or diminution in value (DV), is simply the difference in the fair market value of a vehicle without a crash history compared to the fair market value of the same vehicle with an accident or a crash history.

-Your policy’s “limits of liability” section likely states that your insurance provider’s liability is limited to the damaged vehicle’s actual cash value (ACV) or the amount needed to repair or replace the vehicle (whichever is less).
-Your policy may include a liability level that's an agreed upon amount (normally for specialty or classic cars).
+It is your own insurance policy’s “limits of liability” section that likely says that your insurance provider’s liability is limited to the damaged vehicle’s actual cash value (ACV) or the amount needed to repair or replace the vehicle, whichever is less.
+Your policy may include a liability level that is an agreed-upon amount, which can be for specialty or classic cars.

-Texas law defines a vehicle to be salvaged at the point when the damages exceed the ACV of the vehicle, however the state does allow car insurance companies to total out a car before the costs of repairs exceeds the value of the vehicle.
-This means it is left up to the discretion of car insurance companies to determine when a car is a total loss.
-Typically, insurance companies will total out a car when it costs anywhere between 50 percent and 100 percent of the car’s value to repair it.
-The cost of repairs is not the only thing taken into consideration -- insurers will also review the cost of storage, rental car costs and so on.
+Typically, insurance companies will total a car when it costs anywhere between 50 percent and 100 percent of the car’s value to repair it.
+The cost of repairs is not the only thing taken into consideration.
+Insurers may also review the cost of storage, rental car costs and so on.
 If these costs make it uneconomical for the car insurance company to repair the car, they will find it to be a total loss.

-If you want to know more about Texas laws related to insurance claims and the totaling out of a vehicle, contact the consumer division of the TDI.
-If you want to find out how your specific insurance provider calculates a car to be a total loss (what its percentage of damage is in relation to the car's ACV) contact your insurance agent.
-If you vehicle was damaged by another driver and his insurer is declaring it a total loss, ask the insurance adjuster on your claim how they determine a car to be totaled out.
+If you want to know more about Texas laws, insurance claims and the totaling of a vehicle, contact the consumer division of the TDI.
+For information on how your specific insurance provider calculates a car to be totaled, contact your insurance agent.
+If another driver damaged your vehicle and that insurer is declaring it a total loss, ask the insurance adjuster on your claim how they determine the car to be totaled out.